Download PDF

 Background

-Taiwan’s multiparty democracy operates under a 1947 constitution that was drawn up originally to include all of China.
-Its economy is one of the wealthiest in Asia.
+Taiwan’s multiparty democracy operates under a 1947 constitution that was intended to include all of China.
+Its economy is one of Asia’s wealthiest.
 The Democratic Progressive Party returned to power when Tsai Ing-wen was elected president in 2016.
-Against the backdrop of the 2019–2020 Hong Kong protests and threats from China, President Tsai secured reelection in a landslide victory in 2020.
+In 2020, against the backdrop of the 2019–2020 Hong Kong protests and threats from China, Tsai secured reelection in a landslide victory.
 China’s ongoing attempts to isolate Taiwan diplomatically hinder its economic growth and threaten its presence in overseas markets.
-Taiwan’s trade-dependent economy is driven by a competitive manufacturing sector that encompasses electronics, machinery, petrochemicals, and information and communication technology products.
+Taiwan’s trade-dependent economy is driven by a competitive manufacturing sector that encompasses electronics, machinery, petrochemicals, and information and communications technology products.

 Rule of Law